holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.2 Interpretation Authority

 As a Partner, you may use your reasonable judgment to interpret this Constitution and anything under its authority.
 You may further interpret how these apply within any specific situation you face, and act based on your interpretations.
 However, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it, and within any official interpretation rulings of that Circle or any Super-Circle thereof.
 You may not use any interpretations that conflict with that context or those rulings.

+#### 2.2.1 Conflicts of Interpretation

+As a Partner, your interpretation of this Constitution and the Organization's Governance may sometimes conflict with another Partner's.
+When that happens, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
+After a Secretary responds, everyone must align with that Secretary's ruling until the relevant text or context changes.

+After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
+If published, the Secretary of that Circle and any contained Circles must attempt to align with that logic in any future rulings.
+However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.

+You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
+A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.

+#### 2.2.2 Striking Invalid Governance

+Any Partner may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
+If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
+After doing so, the Secretary must promptly communicate what they struck and why to all Partners filling Roles within that Circle.

 ### 2.3 Individual Initiative